MrFunEGUY/Civil-Wars/SteamDesc.md

 [hr][/hr]

-[h1]Features:[/h1]

-[url=https://steamcommunity.com/workshop/filedetails/discussion/2434790082/3202617741918720410/]- Explanation of Features[/url]

-[hr][/hr]

 [h1]Notes:[/h1]

 Your  empire capital and full core sector will never rebel under any circumstances.
 Planets (not the capital) in the core sector can be taken by Scientists and Generals in some Civil Wars, though.

 --

-- Subjects can have Civil Wars.
+Subjects can have Civil Wars.
 If this happens, you will be given the choice of taking over the war for your subject, letting your subject wage the war on their own, or letting the rebels become independent of both you and your subject.

 [url=https://steamcommunity.com/workshop/filedetails/discussion/2434790082/3041607712767736149/]Base Chance of Occurring[/url]